 NAVL - Embedded DPI Products For OEM Integrators

 Network Application Visibility Library (NAVL) is a next-generation Deep Packet Inspection (DPI) software engine that provides real-time, Layer-7 classification of network traffic.
-Running on all popular processors and operating systems, NAVL allows integrators to remain focussed on core competencies while implementing industry-leading DPI functionality from Procera in their products.
+Running on all popular processors and operating systems, NAVL allows integrators to remain focused on core competencies while implementing industry-leading DPI functionality from Procera in their products.

 NAVL uses a combination of deep packet and deep flow inspection techniques to accurately identify today's most common applications including Mobile, Social Networking, P2P, Instant Messaging, File Sharing, Enterprise and Web 2.0 applications.
 These powerful capabilities enable use cases in both Enterprise and Service Provider communications products.